Electronic article surveillance: Source tagging

 Source tagging is the application of EAS security tags at the source, the supplier or manufacturer, instead of at the retail side of the chain.
 For the retailer, source tagging eliminates the labor expense needed to apply the EAS tags themselves, and reduces the time between receipt of merchandise and when the merchandise is ready for sale.
 For the supplier, the main benefit is the preservation of the retail packaging aesthetics by easing the application of security tags within product packaging.
 Source tagging allows the EAS tags to be concealed and more difficult to remove.

 The high-speed application of EAS labels, suited for commercial packaging processes, was perfected via modifications to standard pressure-sensitive label applicators.
 Today, consumer goods are source tagged at high speeds with the EAS labels incorporated into the packaging or the product itself.

 The most common source tags are AM strips and 8.2 MHz radio frequency labels.
 Most manufacturers use both when source tagging in the USA.
 In Europe there is little demand for AM tagging given that the Food and Department Store environments are dominated by RF technology.

 Tag pollution

 One significant problem from source tagging is something called "tag pollution" caused when non-deactivated tags carried around by customers cause unwanted alarms, decreasing the effectiveness and integrity of the EAS system.
 The problem is that no store has more than one system.
 Therefore, if a store actually has an anti-shoplifting system to deactivate a label they will only deactivate the one that is part of their system.
 If a store does not use an EAS system, they will not deactivate any tags at all.
 This is often the reason why people trigger an alarm entering a store, which can cause great frustration for both customers and staff.
-The problem is most evident in shopping malls where customers wander between stores.